garbagetown/guideline/source_en/ArchitectureInDetail/Codelist.rst

     .. note::

-      Implementation should be made thread-safe at the time of customizing the re-loadable CodeList independently.
+      Implementation should be made thread-safe at the time of customizing the reloadable CodeList independently.

 |